EmbervaleTV/embervale-public-translations/event-guide/DetailedGuide.md

 ```

 All conditions can be combined, for example you can require a previous event and additionally 80 more or higher.

+A list of all effects and tools in the game can be found here: https://github.com/EmbervaleTV/embervale-public-translations/blob/main/base-en/adventureData.txt